 - The user manual

 - A spare tire that is fully inflated

 - Lug wrench

 A flashlight is useful to keep in your car as well in case your vehicle breaks down in the middle of the night.
 A rain poncho will come in handy if it is raining outside.
 Gloves are also beneficial to protect your hands.

 Steps to Changing a Tire

 First, turn on your hazard lights and safely pull off to the side of the road.
 Once you are stopped, apply the parking brake so your car cannot move.
 Put the wheel wedge in front of your front tires if the flat is in one of your back tires, or in front of the rear tires if the flat is in the front.

 Remove the hubcap and loosen the lug nuts from the tire with the lug wrench.
 Place the jack under your vehicle, and lift it up.
 You can keep the jack balanced by setting it on top of the piece of wood.
-Once the vehicle is raised, you can remove the lug nuts completely.
+Once the car is raised, you can remove the lug nuts.